ZifanWu/CAL/README.md

 The configurations different from the default setting are as follows:

 - The conservatism parameter $k$ (`--k` in [`/arguments.py`](/arguments.py)) is 0. for Humanoid and 1. for HalfCheetah.

 - The convexity parameter $c$ (`--c`) is 100 for Ant, 1000 for HalfCheetah and Humanoid.

 - The replay ratio (`--num_train_repeat`) is 20 for HalfCheetah.

-- The ensemble size $E$ of the safety critic (`--qc_ens_size`) is 6 for Ant where the task is harder and thus needs a larger ensemble.
-In my test runs, the size of the ensemble does not significantly affect the running speed, thanks to the batch matrix multiplication function provided by PyTorch.
+- The ensemble size $E$ of the safety critic (`--qc_ens_size`) is 8 for Ant where the task is harder and thus needs a larger ensemble.

+  (In my test runs, the size of the ensemble does not significantly affect the running speed, thanks to the batch matrix multiplication function provided by PyTorch.)

 > While in CAL conservatism is originally incorporated in policy optimization, for the task of Humanoid we found it more effective to instead incorporate conservatism into $Q_c$ learning.
 To turn on this component, just set the option `--intrgt_max` to True.